alifsemi/alif_ml-embedded-evaluation-kit/docs/use_cases/inference_runner.md

 - `ethos-u-inference_runner.htm`: Human readable file containing the call graph of application functions.

-- `sectors/`: Folder containing the built application, split into files for loading into different FPGA memory regions.
+- `sectors/inference_runner`: Folder containing the built application, split into files for loading into different FPGA memory regions.

-- `Images-inference_runner.txt`: Tells the FPGA which memory regions to use for loading the binaries in sectors/** folder.
+- `sectors/images.txt`: Tells the FPGA which memory regions to use for loading the binaries in sectors/** folder.

 ### Add custom model